vincent-tvincent/CellUniverse/C++/docs/pipeline.md

 # CellUniverse Pipeline (Current)

-**Last updated:** 2026-05-28 — shared N2V2/none preprocessing for CellUniverse and CellLumen
+**Last updated:** 2026-05-29 — shared N2V2/none preprocessing and CellLumen fusion split priors

 This is the authoritative end-to-end pipeline for a single frame.
 Per-fix rationale lives in `docs/changelogs/changelogv7.md`.

+For the active CellLumen center-prior and deterministic split-prior method, see `docs/cell_lumen_fusion_split_prior.md`.

 ---